 - throat

-Mucus also contains antibodies that help your body to develop immunity and fight infection.
+Mucus also contains antibodies that help your body develop immunity and fight infections.
 It helps your body by defending those linings against invaders such as bacteria and viruses.
 When you are healthy, your body produces about 1 to 1.5 liters of mucus every day.

-Mucus, on the other hand, contains dead cells and debris that are collected from your upper and lower respiratory tracts.
-The mucus traps these and any microorganisms, such as bacteria, so that you can cough them up and clear your lungs.
+Mucus, on the other hand, is made up of dead cells and other debris from your upper and lower airways.
+The mucus traps these and any other microorganisms, such as bacteria.
+This way, you can cough them up and clear your lungs.

 Causes of excess phlegm

-When you get sick with an upper respiratory infection, a cold, or allergies, the mucus secreted by your respiratory tract becomes sticky, thicker, and denser.
-At that point, it is called phlegm (1).
+When you get sick with an upper respiratory infection, a cold, or allergies, the mucus secreted by your respiratory tract becomes sticky.
+The mucus becomes thicker and denser.

 What is phlegm?

-Phlegm is a type of mucus that is produced in your lower respiratory tract and lungs.
-It becomes more noticeable when you have an acute sickness or you have a longstanding illness (2).
+Phlegm is a type of mucus that is made in your lungs and lower airways.
+It becomes more noticeable when you have an acute illness or a longstanding illness.

 You may find it harder to clear phlegm out of your airways (your nose, sinuses, and lungs).
 This is because it is so much thicker than mucus.